5.0 Oxygen equipment and supplies benefits list

 • time travelled

-• assessment by RRT/RN/RPN/LPN (if available for initial 3 months, otherwise required for renewal)
+• assessment by an RRT/RN/RPN/LPN must be submitted if available for the initial 3-month period.
+Assessment is required for renewal requests

 1. Room air testing at rest (oximetry or ABG):